TOP ＞ About Us ＞ Management ＞ Partners

 He holds an MBA from Columbia Business School (Fulbright Scholar), which included an MBA exchange to Rotterdam School of Management, and BS & MS degrees (Civil Engineering) from Kyoto University.

-He holds ME from the Tokyo Institute of Technology and MSc in e-commerce from Carnegie Mellon University.
+He holds ME from the Tokyo Institute of Technology, MSc from Carnegie Mellon University, and SEP from Stanford University.

 He received BA in Law from Keio University and earned master’s degree from the Washington University in St. Louis, School of Law.